PortMidi/portmidi/portmidi/trunk/pm_cl/README_CL.txt

 Notice that test.lisp assumes MIDI input devices are connected and uses some hard-wired device numbers, so it may not run as is without error.

+Since test.lisp uses some Common Music calls, I (RBD) wrote a simpler test, test-no-cm.lisp, which is in the same folder as this (README_CL.txt) file.
+To use it, first check that the values for outid (4) and inid (1) actually match PortMidi device id's for output and input devices, and make sure the input device is a keyboard that can generate a middle-C -- otherwise the program will hang waiting for input.
+Run sbcl from this pm_cl folder, and type:

+(load "test-no-cm.lisp")

+The program pauses frequently by calling (READ), so you should type t or something, then <RETURN> to continue.

 (Thanks to Leigh Smith and Rick Taube)